JustFiesta/spring-petclinic/readme.md

 For image creation basic Gradle image is used for build purposes, with addition of distroless layer for application.
 Image is split into layers according to (at time of creation and my knowlage) current standards, and optimalized for minimal size.

 Two compose files are present - one for testing connection string, other for providing container that connects to RDS.

+### Versioning

+Versioning is made using Gradle axion-release plugin.
+Pipeline creates local release and pushes tags into repository using GitHub Credentials.